 A CT scan is state-of-the-art medical imaging that give doctors a detailed view into your body.
 CT scans, like x-rays, use ionizing radiation to create a set of images from many different angles.
 These images are like “slices” that, when put together, make a single, highly detailed image.

 CT scans are used for anything from pinpointing the location of a tumor to checking for internal bleeding after trauma.
-Doctors use CT scans to plan surgeries and other medical procedures as well as monitor conditions and treatments.
+Doctors use CTs to plan surgeries and other medical procedures as well as monitor conditions and treatments.

 The “CT” in “CT scan” stands for computerized tomography.
 The scan is controlled by a computer, hence “computerized.”
 “Tomography” comes from the Greek word “tomos,” which means “slice” or “section.”

-2. The CT Scanner Looks Like a Large Ring or Donut
+2. The Scanner Looks Like a Large Ring or Donut